jmtrivial/crossroads-segmentation/README.md

 * to produce a text version of the selection (```--to-text```, ```--to-text-all```) in the standard output
 * to produce a ```json``` file that contains all the detected crossroads (```--to-json-all FILENAME```) or only the main one (```--to-json FILENAME```).
 Branches are also contained in this output.

+The last stage of the segmentation algorithm consists in merging a ring of small crossroads into a large one.
+Parameters for this stagea are:

+* a maximum number of crossroads in a ring (```--max-cycle-elements NB```), with default value of 10.
-The last stage of the segmentation algorithm consists in merging small crossroads into large one if specific structures are detected, and considering a connection intensity (```--connection-intensity NB```) with typical values between 2 and 5, corresponding to distance threshold defined by this coefficient multiplied by an estimation of the branches width.
+* a connection intensity (```--connection-intensity NB```) with typical values between 2 and 5, corresponding to distance threshold defined by this coefficient multiplied by an estimation of the branches width.

 Several of these outputs (```--to-json```, ```--to-json-all```, ```--display-main-crossroad```) can be adjusted using the parameter ```--multiscale``` to describe the small crossroad that has been merged to produce the large ones.